amirrajan/pomodoro-text/README.md

 ## It's for developers

 This app isn't deployed anywhere for use by the public.
 It is meant to be deployed **by you, the developer**.
 Pomodoro Text is a single user application that you can deploy to the **NodeJS** provider of your choice (I've included instructions for deploying to Heroku). **You own the code and the data.
 Extend this app as you see fit.
-Make your own twitter mashups.
 Publish your code for others to learn, fork, extend and deploy**.

 ## What Pomodoro Text Does